Visitor Analytics

 • Fewer elements to deal with means you have an easier time doing your website design and management.

-Applied to running a website, the Pareto rule states that 20% of everything you do on your website will give you 80% of the results you desire.
+Here, the Pareto Principle states that 20% of everything you do on your website will give you 80% of the results you desire.

-You need to be ruthless in getting rid of the other 80% of tasks, processes, systems, etc. as they are nonessential details that on to provide 20% of results.
+You need to be ruthless.
+Get rid of the other 80% of tasks, processes, systems, etc. as they are nonessential details.
 The ROI for this stuff is extremely low when compared to the 20% that brings in 80% of the results.

 A good example is in content curation and promotion.
 The Pareto Principle can help you figure out what content works best so you can focus more on that for maximum impact.